shivammalviya712/Self-balancing-bot/README.md

 - Wheels

 # 3D Model of Chassis
-- 3D Modelling of robot is done in solidworks, and those files are available in 3D Model folder.
+- 3D Modelling of the robot is done in the solidworks, and those files are available in 3D Model folder.
 ![](images/BalanceBotModel.JPG)

 # Mathematical Model